Website Creation Made Easy: This Is A Free Step-By-Step Guide On How To Make A Website for Beginners

 Although, Having a basic knowledge of HTML, CSS and PHP is an added advantage.
 It can help you tackle things in breeze.
 However, if you want to create a website within hours, learning HTML is a herculean task, and ain’t a viable option.

-How To Make A Website Compares BETWEEN WordPress And Other CMS Platforms
+How To Make A Website: Simple Comparison BETWEEN WordPress And Other CMS Platforms

 WordPress vs. Website Builders